 SEAT HEIGHT RANGE: For the 14″, site states a best fit for kids from 90cm to 109cm tall

 WEIGHT: 12.5 lbs. (as a 14″ pedal bike)

 BRAKES: Dual Tektro V-brakes

 Black Mountain bikes were the first kids’ bikes to offer extendable frames, which made them truly unique in the marketplace.
-These balance bikes with pedals are also unique because they are offered in three different sizes!
+These balance bikes with pedals are also unique because they are offered in three different sizes.
 The 14″ and 16″ come standard with a pedal kit, while it’s an optional upgrade on the 20″.

 Black Mountain bikes don’t come cheap, but they are cream-of-the-crop.
 Featuring high-end components like Tektro v-pull hand brakes, Kenda small block 8 tires, and a belt drive, a convertible balance bike doesn’t get better than Black Mountain.
-We haven’t tested one ourselves, so if you’ve seen one, we’d love to hear your opinions!
+We haven’t tested one ourselves, so if you’ve seen one, we’d love to hear your opinion!

 - Offered in three different sizes – 14″, 16″ and 20″